 In fact, we provide a QR code on each of our products to match the third-party Certificate of Analyses it was tested through.
 This helps ensure our Delta-8 products are lab-tested for purity and potency.
 Overall, the lab results should show you if the product is free of pesticides and other chemicals, doesn’t contain any unknown compounds, and contains the cannabinoids it claims to at the quantities it claims.

 On the retailer side, we have a quite a few more tips and tricks.

-First, you'll want to maintain adequate insurance coverage on your products.
+First, you’ll want to maintain adequate insurance coverage on your products.
 Even further, request that you vendors and suppliers also take advantage of this coverage.
-This helps you withstand the weather of liability, as many other companies will have to stress and struggle through various Delta-8 changes and regulations.
+This helps you withstand the weather of liability, as many other companies will have to struggle through various Delta-8 changes and regulations.

 Structures in Place

 To make sure you’re ready for any adverse events or customer complaints, have Standard Operating Procedures (SOPs) in place already.
 You want your customers to feel heard, especially when it comes to a substance that isn’t even legal in every state.

 Next, make sure you products are compliant with any and all state laws that are applicable.
 This includes any relevant laws that have to do with advertising, labeling, ingredients, or manufacturing.